mdavids/rfc/content/draft-davids-forsalereg-19.md

 # Introduction {#introsect}

-Well-established services [@RFC3912; @RFC9083] exist to determine whether a DNS domain name is registered.
-However, the fact that a domain name exists does not necessarily mean it is unavailable; it may still be for sale.
+Well-established services [@RFC3912; @RFC9083] exist for determining whether a DNS domain name is registered.
+However, the existence of a domain name does not necessarily imply that it cannot be obtained; it may still be available for sale.

 Some registrars and other parties offer brokerage services between domain name holders and interested buyers.
 Such services are of limited value when the domain name is not available for purchase, but they may be